Why economists got it so wrong on US inflation

 Continued strength in goods spending put added pressure on a fragile supply chain.
 Lean domestic inventories forced US producers and retailers to step up import orders.
 At the same time, other economies around the world were stirring from their pandemic-related lockdowns.

-While Mr Sweet expected late last year that supply chain issues would be more problematic and persistent than many thought, he's been surprised by recent readings.
-"I didn't think the CPI would get as high as it has recently," said Mr Sweet, who has consistently ranked high this year in Bloomberg's quarterly lists of top forecasters.
+While Mr Sweet expected late last year that supply chain issues would be more problematic and persistent than many thought, he has been surprised by recent readings.
+"I didn't think the CPI (consumer price index) would get as high as it has recently," said Mr Sweet, who has consistently ranked high this year in Bloomberg's quarterly lists of top forecasters.

 Complicating matters was Covid-19's impact on the job market.
-Heading into this year, many economists projected ongoing slack in the labor market would help ease inflationary concerns.
+Heading into this year, many economists projected ongoing slack in the labour market would help ease inflationary concerns.

 Instead, a depressed participation rate has pushed job openings to near-record levels and led to a record surge in wages.
-Large companies have raised prices to offset higher labor costs.
+Large companies have raised prices to offset higher labour costs.

-"Businesses are being squeezed on both ends," said Simona Mocuta, senior economist at State Street Global Advisors.
-This is happening against a backdrop of "strong consumer liquidity, so pricing power is improving."
+"Businesses are being squeezed on both ends," said State Street Global Advisors' senior economist Simona Mocuta.
+This is happening against a backdrop of "strong consumer liquidity, so pricing power is improving".

-As of October, the participation rate, which measures those employed or looking for work, has recovered less than half of its pandemic-related collapse.
-Many forecasters saw hiring constraints easing as schools reopened and supplemental unemployment benefits ended, but that hasn't been the case.
+As at last month, the participation rate, which measures those employed or looking for work, has recovered less than half of its pandemic-related collapse.
+Many forecasters saw hiring constraints easing as schools reopened and supplemental unemployment benefits ended, but that has not happened.

 Higher energy prices are also contributing to faster inflation.

 Consumer prices for energy are up 30 per cent from a year earlier, the largest annual advance since 2005.
-Gasoline is up nearly 50 per cent.
-The price of electricity in October increased 6.5 per cent from the same month a year ago, the most since March 2009.
+Petrol is up nearly 50 per cent.
+The price of electricity last month increased 6.5 per cent from the same month a year ago, the most since March 2009.

 Americans' inflation expectations - which tend to be closely tied to prices at the pump - have also drifted higher.